Expert Witnesses in Defect Cases. Know your rights under California law.

 "Bay Legal went above and beyond for me."— Kizzy

-Bay Legal PC handles construction matters throughout California.
-Tell us about your situation and we’ll be in touch within one business day.
+Bay Legal PC handles construction matters across California.
+Share your situation and we’ll respond within a business day.

 Visit BayLegal.com →